 Study abroad is an important part of undergraduate education in an increasingly interconnected world.
 Students often study literature and other coursework through the following exchange programs:

 - Dublin-IES - Ireland

 Popular program locations for students studying African American African Diaspora Studies are:

 - Cape Town-CIEE - South Africa

 - Legon-CIEE - Ghana

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with your English department academic advisor, your African American and African Diaspora academic advisor, AAADS faculty, and through the Office of Overseas Study.

 Participation in a student group is a good way to make connections between your coursework and co-curricular activities, make friends, and take leadership roles.
 Student organizations that are relevant to African American and African Diaspora Studies and English interdepartmental majors are:

 - The African American & African Diaspora Studies Undergraduate Association

 - The University tWits a sketch comedy group